Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 How's this being used?

-How's that's been exploited?
+How's that been exploited?

-But I feel like if you're um it it once you start to mobilize that issue for your own personal gain.
+But I feel like if you're once you start to mobilize that issue for your own personal gain, I know, look, can I tell you something about social media?

 What's interesting about working in social media?

-You start in there and you're authentic, you're just talking about what you actually care about.
+You're just talking about what you actually care about.

 That was kind of different then because it weren't a viable business model.

-Um, but people were watching it, so I was like, oh, right, let's just keep making this stuff.
+So I was like, oh, right, let's just keep making this stuff.

-That's I suppose why I strongly believe that each of us individually, uh as I'll speak for myself, but I think this is important for the culture as well, have to return to God because when you accept Christ, it puts you, or obviously in my case me, in a position of submission, not in act not passive in action, but I'm not in charge anymore of what I do.
+That's, I suppose, why I strongly believe that each of us individually, I'll speak for myself, but I think this is important for the culture as well, have to return to God.

-It would be real disingenuous of me to suggest that I don't sort of try to claim control and authorship of my own life pretty regularly, but I've submitted to Christ and I know what Christ means.
+It would be real disingenuous of me to suggest that I don't sort of try to claim control and authorship of my own life pretty regularly.

-Christ means self-sacrifice, he means kindness and compassion, forgiveness and the highest good.
+He means kindness and compassion, forgiveness and the highest good.

 Charlie Kirk was a Christian and a pretty serious Christian.

-He theologically extremely well informed and devout.
+He was theologically extremely well informed and devout.

-He obviously operated in a space where the alliance of Christianity and republicanism was um explored and expressed and communicated.
+He obviously operated in a space where the alliance of Christianity and republicanism was explored and expressed and communicated.

-Like that's what he was about.
+That's what he was about.

-Christian principles is what undergirds the constitution, these things are inextricable.
+Christian principles is what undergirds the Constitution.

 I am like, you know, I'm an Englishman living in your country, the United States of America, and I'm a patriot to the kingdom of Jesus Christ.

-That's easy for me to do because I don't live in the country I'm from anymore, and in the country I'm from, I experienced I've experienced such serious attacks from the culture, some of which is warranted actually because of my own selfishness and greed and foolishness and hedonism, that I can't, it sort of breaks my heart even to watch the football team I grew up watching, to tell you the truth.
+And in the country I'm from, I've experienced such serious attacks from the culture, some of which is warranted actually because of my own selfishness and greed and foolishness and hedonism, that I can't, it sort of breaks my heart even to watch the football team I grew up watching, to tell you the truth.

 You know, I can't love West Ham the way I loved West Ham before because I've sort of been attacked and drowned in the culture.

-And the thing that I've emerged with from whether you want to see it as a drowning or a desert, that's of great value.
+And the thing that I've emerged with from whether you want to see it as a drowning or a desert that's of great value is the culture is not real.

 The culture has been captured.